syncfusion-content/xamarin-docs/Xamarin/Rich-Text-Editor/Image-Insertion.md

         this.GetImage(imageInsertedEventArgs);
     }
     /// <summary>
-    /// Gets image stream from picker using dependency service.
+    /// Gets image stream from picker using the dependency service.
     /// </summary>
     /// <param name="imageInsertedEventArgs">Event args to be passed for dependency service</param>
     async void GetImage(ImageInsertedEventArgs imageInsertedEventArgs)